Today we will discuss the Linux file system.

 unlike Windows, you may find duplicates in different folders.

-/media: Here is the external devices like DVDs and USB sticks that are mounted and you can access their files from here.
+/media: Here are the external devices like DVDs and USB sticks that are mounted, and you can access their files from here.

 /mnt: Where you mount other things Network locations and some distros, you may find your mounted USB or DVD.

 /opt: Some optional packages are located here and managed by the package manager.

 /proc: Because everything on Linux is a file, this folder for processes running on the system,

 and you can access them and see much info about the current processes.

 /root: The home folder for the root user.

 /sbin: Like /bin, but binaries here are for root user only.